koscm10/Ansible-mc-series/04-Ansible modules/Type_module.md

 - Used to create files and directories \
  a) Create a file named file25 \
   **$ ansible group1 -m file -a "path=file26.txt state=touch"**
-     mode is used to change rwx access of the file you creat  for ex. state=touch mode=0400
+     mode is used to change rwx access/permission of the file you creat  for ex. state=touch mode=0400
  b) Create a directory file25 \
   **$ ansible db -m file -a "path=/home/ansible/file26 state=directory mode=777 owner=root group=root" --become**